Welcome International Students!

 Our Placement Testing page includes information about exemptions and accommodations, registration links, and additional resources.

-• To ensure the information that we have for you is on file, check in with the Registration Welcome Center to initiate or reactivate your academic record.
-Please have your Photo ID and proof of permanent residence with you when you join the Welcome Center.
+Check in with Registration to initiate or reactivate your academic record.
+Please have your photo ID and proof of permanent residence with you.
+In some cases, you may be asked for additional documents to confirm your identity or residence.

 Pay for Classes

 Log in to the Online Student Account Center to pay for your classes.
-Visit the Tuition & Cost page to see the payment due dates.
+Visit this page to see the payment due dates.
 You can also click to view the complete listing of tuition and fees.

 CCAC Wild Cat Welcome Week